 "The Festival must seem strange if you're not used to it," she said.
 "Especially if you didn't grow up with it like we all did."

 "I wouldn't mind if it was just strange," I said.
 "But I didn't expect to feel so...alien.
 I came here wanting to belong."

 "Poor Charles," she said.
-"You've never really known where you belong.
-Grandpa always says that the real meaning of the Festival is family, teaching us that we all belong together.
-That's why we do it still, strange and old and frightening as it seems.
+"You've never really known where you belong because your parents never told you.
+But you really are one of us.
+Grandpa always says that the real meaning of the Festival is family.
+Those who take part in the rites all belong together.
 It reminds us of how important we are to each other."

-"Don't worry about it, Charles," said Celia, massaging my shoulders harder.
+"Don't worry about it," said Celia, massaging my shoulders again.
 "You'll feel it when you're ready.
 Your body will tell you.
-It's in our blood, and our flesh, and our hearts, the feeling that lets us know when we belong.
+Belonging is in your flesh and your blood.
 And look at you, never comfortable in your own skin.
-Let me help you, darling, let me show you the way."
+It's no wonder you can't hear what your body is telling you.
+Let me show you the way."

 And then she kissed me.
-Not a chaste, affectionate kiss between family, but an encompassing, penetrating kiss, a kiss that consummated our afternoon's courtship.
-I would like to say that I objected right away, but in truth I allowed it go on for--well, for less time than I would have liked, because in truth I would have liked for it to go on forever.
-I did, eventually, break away and object, and Celia asked, with the stark naiveté of a child, "Why?"
+Not a chaste, affectionate kiss between family members, but an encompassing, penetrating kiss that consummated our afternoon's courtship.
+I would like to say that I objected right away, but in truth I allowed it go on.
+I would have liked for it to go on forever.
+I did, however, eventually break away and object.
+Celia asked, with the stark naiveté of a child, "Why?"

 "Because we're cousins!
 First cousins!"

 "What does that matter?"

 "It matters because—" and I stopped.
 What higher power could I invoke?
 God?
 The law?
 These things seemed trivial.
 I could cite only my own nameless fear, insubstantial and unarticulated.